Xilinx/mlir-aie/AIEVecDialect.md

 AIE srs

-Xilinx-specific shift-round-saturate intrinsic.
+AMD-specific shift-round-saturate intrinsic.
 Moves values from accumulator data type to AIE vector data types.
 The adjustment in precision is controlled by the shift parameter.
 `$result = srs($source, $shift)`